notnullgames/mdif/README.md

 let md = await fs.readFile('example.md')

-let dialog = runDialog(md, 'start', variables, 1)
+// user has progressed to page 1, which in this case has a menu (it's an id not in conversation lines) let dialog = runDialog(md, 'start', variables, 1)

 // is this a menu or a line of text